-The Gender and Women’s Studies Program at the University of Illinois at Chicago (UIC) is an interdisciplinary unit dedicated to investigating the relationships between gender (including transgender), sexuality, feminism, and social justice.
-Gender and Women’s Studies pays special attention to developing the ability of students to think critically, evaluate evidence, construct logical arguments, engage in moral reasoning, and write well.
+The UIC Gender and Women’s Studies Program is an interdisciplinary unit dedicated to investigating the relationships between gender (including transgender), sexuality, feminism, and social justice.
+Gender and women’s studies pays special attention to developing the ability of students to think critically, evaluate evidence, construct logical arguments, engage in moral reasoning, and write well.
 In this program, you will study how gender, sexuality, and feminism relate to one another and in turn shape and structure our social, cultural, political lives and worlds.
 Gender and sexuality are examined through their intersections with race, class, age, nation, citizenship, and ability.

 Our graduates have found employment in such diverse fields as social services, criminal justice, publishing, teaching, educational administration, health services, and public policy advocacy.
-The program is also home to the Social Justice minor at UIC, which offers undergraduates an opportunity to connect with organizations around Chicagoland working to enact social change around our city and state.
+The program is also home to the Minor in Social Justice, which offers undergraduates an opportunity to connect with Chicagoland organizations working to enact social change throughout our city and state.

 See how other students found their fit below with this major!

 Alumni Highlights Heading link

 Below is a sample of how UIC alumni have applied their Gender and Women’s Studies (GWS) major to a professional path!

 - Communications Officer, Third Wave Fund

 - Director of Education and Training, Rape Victim Advocates